What Is Glycemic Control?

 Complications are divided into microvascular and macrovascular.
 Microvascular include retinopathy (30-40% of patients after 20 years, possibly leading to blindness), nephropathy (20-30%, possibly progressing to dialysis), and neuropathy (30-50%, with pain, tingling, and risk of amputation).
 Macrovascular include coronary disease (2-4 times higher risk of myocardial infarction), stroke, and peripheral arterial disease.
 Strict control of HbA1c, blood pressure, and cholesterol significantly reduces these risks.

-Acupuncture may be considered when: the patient does not reach HbA1c targets despite optimized conventional treatment; when there are associated symptoms that affect quality of life (neuropathy, chronic pain, insomnia, stress); or when an integrative complementary approach is sought.
+Acupuncture may be considered when: the patient does not reach HbA1c targets despite optimized conventional treatment; when associated symptoms affect quality of life (neuropathy, chronic pain, insomnia, stress); or when an integrative complementary approach is sought.
 The medical acupuncturist evaluates the individual indication and coordinates with the endocrinologist to ensure safety and efficacy.
 The ideal moment is as part of a comprehensive therapeutic plan, not as a last resort.